nicc777/exploring-aws-kinesis/labs/lab4-athena-query-s3-events/README.md

 2. The S3 bucket kicks of a Lambda function (via SNS) and the Lambda function just saves the data in a make-shift table in DynamoDB (I am not worried about technical details of the data - just basic persistence)
 3. Take regular snapshots (time-in-point backup) of DynamoDB
 4. At some point, restore to a point in time
-5. Use Athena to get all events that is required to be replayed
+5. ~~Use Athena to get all events that is required to be replayed~~ Use Athena with [S3 Inventory](https://docs.aws.amazon.com/AmazonS3/latest/userguide/storage-inventory.html) to get all events that is required to be replayed
 6. Investigate how to best trigger these event objects to be processed again
 7. Ensure that post replay the data is what it is supposed to look like (compare with the very last DynamoDB snapshot)